06 Mar Use a Data Inquiry Cycle to Guide Your Curriculum Review

 - What other conversations or areas of focus can drive curriculum development as part of a curriculum cycle?

-Download our worksheet to walk your team through the curriculum cycle.
+Download our worksheet to walk your team through the curriculum review cycle.

-Next, we are going to review our five-step curriculum cycle, which involves reflecting on assessment data in order to review and adjust curriculum to maximize student learning.
+Next, we are going to review our five-step curriculum cycle to review and adjust curriculum to maximize student learning.

 Step 1: Gain Perspective with Driving Questions

 The first step is to figure out what you want to focus on.
 When you think about your students, what have you noticed?
 When do you see them struggle?
 The goal of gaining perspective is to identify the most important questions you want to answer with the data.
 These are your driving questions.
 As a practitioner, this allows you to really use curriculum data to zero in on what matters most.